Growth and fluctuation in perturbed nonlinear Volterra equations: Stochastic Volterra Equations

-By applying Fubini's theorem and making a suitable change of variable \eqref{volterra_semi_1} can be written as
+By applying Fubini's Theorem and making a suitable change of variable, \eqref{volterra_semi_1} can be written as

-where $X(t-) = X(\lim_{s\uparrow t})$ and $M_-(t) = \int_{(0,t]}\mu(du)$.
+where $X(t-) = X(\lim_{s\uparrow t})$ and $m_-(t) = \mu((0,t])$.
 This adjustment is necessary for the functional

-to define a predictable process (measurable with respect to the filtration generated by adapted, left continuous processes) and hence be integrable with respect to general semimartingales (see Protter \cite{protter2004stochastic} for details). \begin{theorem} Let \eqref{finite_measure} hold and let $Z$ be a c\'adlag semimartingale.
-If $f: \mathbb{R}\mapsto \mathbb{\mathbb{R}}$ is measurable and obeys \eqref{f_local_lipschitz}, and \eqref{f_global_linear}, then there exists a unique, strong solution to \eqref{volterra_semi_2}. \end{theorem} \begin{proof} This theorem is a natural specialisation of a result of M\'etivier and Pellaumail \cite[Theorem 5]{metivier1980stopped}.
-In order to apply the aforementioned result we must check that the functional from \eqref{volterra_functional} and also the constant functional $a(s,\omega,X) = 1$ obey the following pair of conditions: firstly for any regular processes (adapted with c\'adlag paths) $X$ and $Y$, for each $d>0$ there exists a constant $L_d>0$ such that
+to define a predictable process (measurable with respect to the filtration generated by adapted, left continuous processes) and hence be integrable with respect to general semimartingales (see Protter \cite{protter2004stochastic} for details).

+In order to define the notion of a strong solution for stochastic equations such as \eqref{volterra_semi_2}, we recall some standard terminology from the theory of stochastic processes: a regular process is one which is adapted and has right continuous paths with left hand limits (RCLL).
+A process $X$ is called $\mathbb{P}$--null if $\mathbb{P}$ almost surely the paths $t \mapsto X(t)$ are identically zero functions. \begin{definition} A process $X$ defined on $[0,\tau)$ is said to be a strong solution to equation \eqref{volterra_semi_2} on $[0,\tau)$ with initial value $X(0)$ if the process is well--defined on $[0,\tau)$ as a regular process and differs from $X(t)-X(0)$ by a $\mathbb{P}$--null process. \end{definition} The solution to \eqref{volterra_semi_2} is unique if for any two processes $X$ and $Y$ obeying Definition \ref{defn_strong_solution}, $X-Y$ is a $\mathbb{P}$--null process. \begin{theorem} Let \eqref{finite_measure} hold and let $Z$ be a cadlag semimartingale.
+If $f: \mathbb{R}\mapsto \mathbb{\mathbb{R}}$ is measurable and obeys \eqref{f_local_lipschitz}, and \eqref{f_global_linear}, then there exists a unique, strong solution to \eqref{volterra_semi_2}.
+Moreover, this solution exists for all $t \geq 0$ as a real-valued process with probability 1. \end{theorem} \begin{proof} This theorem is a natural specialisation of a result of M\'etivier and Pellaumail \cite[Theorem 5]{metivier1980stopped}.
+In order to apply the aforementioned result we must check that the functional from \eqref{volterra_functional} and also the constant functional $a(s,\omega,X) = 1$ obey the following pair of conditions: firstly for any regular processes (adapted with cadlag paths) $X$ and $Y$, for each $d>0$ there exists a constant $L_d>0$ such that

 for each $t \in \mathbb{R}^+$, $\sup_{0 \leq s < t}| X(s)| \leq d$ and $\sup_{0 \leq s < t}| Y(s)| \leq d$.
 Secondly, for any regular process $X$ there exists $C>0$ such that

 for each $t \in \mathbb{R}^+$.